Skip to content

 Note

-SparkDQ does not install pyyaml or any other config parser.
-You are responsible for loading your config into a Python dictionary — SparkDQ only takes it from there.
+SparkDQ does not bundle pyyaml or any config parser.
+You load the config into a Python list of dicts; SparkDQ takes it from there.

 import yaml